Access Control Systems

 Our System Partners - Paxton Access.

-The user carries a card or a tag but instead swiping it, they simply present the card or tag up to a reader, which typically will read the card from a distance of about 100mm; this non-contact makes for a faster method of entry.
+The user carries a card or a tag but instead of swiping it, they simply present the card or tag up to a reader, which typically will read the card from a distance of about 100mm; this non-contact makes for a faster method of entry.

 Our System Partners - Impro Technologies & Paxton Access.